-Stonewalling generally occurs when we want to avoid disclosing our feelings.
-We can walk out in mid-discussion without explaining or refusing to address the issue concerning us.
+When someone is stonewalling, they may walk out mid-discussion without explaining or refusing to address the issue concerning them.
 When we’re on the receiving end of stonewalling, we may become angry and frustrated when our partner uses these tactics.
-But we often find that the more we protest, the more silent our partner becomes.
+But we often find that the more we protest, the more disengaged our partner becomes.

-It’s common for people to use stonewalling to punish their partners.
-It’s a passive-aggressive response because we think our partners should already know the problem, especially if they’re originally at fault.
-We may stonewall because we’re incapable of expressing our feelings; we find opening up difficult or painful.
-We might stonewall when our feelings are jumbled.
-We’re afraid of overthinking things.
-When our partner asks how we are feeling, it’s easiest to say, “I’m fine,” and continue shutting off the discussion.
+We may stonewall because we’re incapable of expressing our feelings in that moment; we may find opening up difficult, painful, or scary.
+We might stonewall when our feelings are jumbled, and we can’t figure out what exactly we’re feeling, leaving us feeling overwhelmed and at a loss for words.
+When our partner asks how we are feeling, it may feel easiest to say, “I’m fine,” and continue shutting off the discussion.

 Stonewalling can happen for practical reasons as well.
-If we’re overwhelmed by work and taking care of children, a busy life can put us in the habit of stonewalling because we don’t want to take the time to discuss emotions.
-Stonewalling may be a long-standing habit.
-If none of our family members ever disclosed how they felt or what they thought during childhood, we may have never developed the ability to discuss our feelings.
+If we’re overwhelmed by work and taking care of children, a busy life can put us in the habit of stonewalling because we don’t feel we have the time to discuss emotions.
+Stonewalling may also be a long-standing habit.
+If none of our family ever expressed how they felt or what they thought during our childhood, we may have never developed the ability to discuss our feelings.
 The very thought of talking about our emotions may make our stomachs churn.
 Sometimes we have learned to stonewall because of our experiences in a prior relationship.
 We may have learned to avoid speaking our minds because a previous partner responded negatively when we did.

 When stonewalling is intentional, the offending partner may be attempting to dominate the relationship.
 Stonewalling, in this light, can be a means of gaining control.